 Review the list and identify the best practice you can implement immediately that will help you in staying calm.
 How about the ones that will best serve you in moving the needle in how you want to be seen?
 Identify them and act on them daily.

 Want to add to the list with your own best practices?
-Take time to review your success and make note of all the steps you took to make them happen.
-Also debrief your setbacks to identify what need to be put in place for next time.
+Take time to review your successes and make note of all the steps you took to make them happen.
+Also, debrief your setbacks to identify what needs to be put in place for next time.
 Add any new ones to the list and begin to include them in your practice.
 They will help you in staying grounded in the chaos or even when a family member attempts to trigger you!